3 Juicing Recipes for Diabetics that will Actually Lower Your Blood Glucose Level

 We have to take this condition seriously because once you have it your whole life changes.
 Depending on the type of diabetes you have, you may either have to have oral medication, insulin shots or both.

-When left untreated or undiagnosed this is a silent killer.
 Severe cases of diabetes can result to heart disease, hypoglycemia, blurred vision, and amputation.

 That’s why it is important that we have our regular blood tests even if we are less than 30 years of age because this disease does not choose age.
-People young and old will be affected by this.

 What causes diabetes?